-Since currency ratio for USD and BUSD is the same 1:1, you’ll receive the same amount of BUSD that you’ve paid for in USD.
+Since the currency ratio for USD and BUSD is the same 1:1, you’ll receive the same amount of BUSD that you’ve paid in USD.

-One thing that you’d want to take note is that you’ll need to look out for your local bank’s exchange rate particularly for this SGD to USD transaction.
+One thing that you’d want to take note of is that you’ll need to look out for your local bank’s exchange rate, particularly for this SGD to USD transaction.

-However if you’re looking to pay in another currency which is closer to Singapore Dollar (SGD) rate, Australian Dollar (AUD) or Canadian dollar (CAD) will be another alternative.
+However, if you’re looking to pay in another currency that is closer to Singapore Dollar (SGD) rate, Australian Dollar (AUD) or Canadian dollar (CAD) will be another alternative.
 But you’ll have to complete your transaction via Credit/Debit Card payment method.

 You can choose to receive your funds in your preferred cryptocurrencies. (i.e BTC, ETH, ADA, SOL, MATIC) However, the value of the cryptocurrency will be calculated at the point of transaction.

-Typically, crypto traders would purchase stablecoins like USDT, USDC or BUSD so that they can look for a better opportunity to purchase their cryptocurrency at a lower rate at a more suitable timing.
+Typically, crypto traders would purchase stablecoins like USDT, USDC or BUSD so that they can look for a better opportunity to purchase their cryptocurrency at a lower rate at a more suitable time.

 If this is something you’re going for, make sure that you’ve selected your choice of stablecoins to receive after choosing the currency that you’ll prefer to pay in.